Top 10 Questions About ALL G Answered

 2. What do CBD and THC stand for?

 CBD stands for cannabidiol and is one of more than 113 cannabinoids, which are the active constituents found in the cannabis sativa plant.
 THC stands for tetrahydrocannabinol and is also a cannabinoid.
 The most well-studied and well-known cannabinoids of the plant, CBD and THC, are two of the plant’s oils that are responsible for producing the effects mentioned above.
 In other words, the “high” someone feels from ingesting marijuana is received from the cannabinoid THC.
+Likewise, the anxiety-lessening, pain-relieving benefits received from hemp are from the cannabinoid CBD.

 3. Is CBD legal?